Vector35/binaryninja-api/docs/getting-started.md

 2. Use the `File/Open` menu or `Open` button on the start screen (`CMD-o` or `CTL-o`)
 3. Use the `File/Open with Options` menu which allows you to customize the analysis options (`CMD-SHIFT-o` or `CTL-SHIFT-o`)
 4. Open a file from the Triage picker (`File/Open for Triage`) which enables several minimal analysis options and shows a summary view first
-5. Clicking an item in the recent files list (hold `CMD`/`CTL` and `SHIFT` while clicking to use the `Open with Options` workflow)
+5. Click an item in the recent files list (hold `CMD`/`CTL` and `SHIFT` while clicking to use the `Open with Options` workflow)
-6. Running Binary Ninja with an optional command-line parameter
+6. Run Binary Ninja with an optional command-line parameter
-7. Opening a file from a URL via the `CMD-l` or `CTRL-l` hot key
+7. Open a file from a URL via the `CMD-l` or `CTRL-l` hot key
-8. Opening a file using the binaryninja: URL handler.
+8. Open a file using the `binaryninja:` URL handler.
 For security reasons, the URL handler requires you to confirm a warning before opening a file via the URL handler.
-The URL handler can open remote URLs like: `binaryninja:https://captf2.captf.com/2015/plaidctf/pwnable/datastore_7e64104f876f0aa3f8330a409d9b9924.elf`, or even local files like `binaryninja://bin/ls` in cases where you wish to script up Binary Ninja from a local web application.
+URLs additionally support deep linking using the `expr` query parameter where expression value is a valid parsable expression such as those possible in the [navigation dialog](#navigating), and fully documented in the [`parse_expression`](https://api.binary.ninja/binaryninja.binaryview-module.html?highlight=parse_expression#binaryninja.binaryview.BinaryView.parse_expression) API.
+Below a few examples are provided:
+    * URLs For referencing files on the local file system.
+        * `binaryninja:///bin/ls?expr=sub_2830` - open the given file and navigate to the function: `sub_2830`
+        * `binaryninja:///bin/ls?expr=.text` - open the given file and navigate to the start address of the `.text` section
+        * `binaryninja:///bin/ls?expr=.text+6b` - open the given file and navigate to the hexadecimal offset `6b` from the `.text` section.
+    * URLs For referencing remote file files either the url should be prefixed with `binaryninja:` and optionally suffixed with the `expr` query parameter
+        * `binaryninja:file://<remote_path>?expr=[.data + 400]` - Download the remote file and navigate to the address at `.data` plus `0x400`

 ## Analysis